th3y3ti/tahiti-wfms/abstracts/README.md

 ## Actor Capability with Explanation
 High, Medium, Low

-## Classification
-Step in the cyber kill chain

 ## Estimated Resources
 Rough estimation of the time and resources required (to execute this hunt)